UniMath/agda-unimath/src/reflection/type-checking-monad.lagda.md

   run-speculative :
     {l : Level} {A : UU l} → type-Type-Checker (A × bool) → type-Type-Checker A

-  -- Get a list of all possible instance candidates for the given metavariable-Term-Agda -- variable (it does not have to be an instance metavariable-Term-Agda). get-instances :
+  -- Get a list of all possible instance candidates for the given metavariable -- variable (it does not have to be an instance metavariable). get-instances :
     Metavariable-Agda → type-Type-Checker (list Term-Agda)